Remuneration policy

 Remuneration components

-The total remuneration is made up of basic pay, annual short-term incentives on an individual basis (STI), long-term incentive programs (LTI), defined contribution pensions as well as a company car and other non-monetary benefits.
+The total remuneration is made up of basic pay, annual short-term incentives (STI), long-term incentive programs (LTI), defined contribution pensions as well as company cars and other nonmonetary benefits.

 Basic pay

-Basic pay is reviewed annually and takes into consideration the senior officer’s area of responsibility, qualifications and market terms for the salary.
+Basic pay is reviewed annually and takes into consideration the senior officer’s area of responsibility, qualifications and the salary is market-based.

 Short-term incentives (STI)

-From time to time executive management may be offered STIs.
-A STI may not exceed 60 percent of basic pay and is based primarily on the Peab Group’s profitability and, at each time, other material Group goals.
-In the current program result measurements are connected to the company’s strategy in the form of profitability, customer focus, working environment and sustainability.
+From time to time executive management may be offered variable remuneration.
+Such variable remuneration may not exceed 70 percent of basic pay for the CEO and for the other members of executive management 60 percent of basic pay.
+Variable remuneration is based primarily on the Peab Group’s profitability and, at any given time, other material Group goals.
+In the current program result measurements are connected to the company’s strategy in the form of profitability, sustainability and the work environment.

 Long-term incentive programs (LTI)